 Rachael’s campaign for free genetic carrier screening to be made available to all potential parents began while Mackenzie was still alive.
 She admits her campaigning was initially simply driven by anger—after all, whatever the outcome, Mackenzie’s fate was already determined.

 “As I was asking all these questions and learning about genetics, I suddenly realised that what happened to us didn’t have to happen to us.
 How were we not offered the [genetics] test?”
 Rachael tells me.
 “I needed to direct my anger somewhere.
 I just decided this has to stop and that it can’t keep happening to other families.”

 So Rachael wrote to all 275 members of the Australian government and eventually got the attention of health minister Greg Hunt.

 Finally, in May 2018, on Australia budget night, just over six months after Mackenzie died, the Australian government announced the start of a genomics mission that would offer subsidised screening for all, while raising awareness among medical professionals, as well as a focus on research and treatments.
 Its name?
 Mackenzie’s Mission.

 “Through Mackenzie’s Mission, the minister [Greg Hunt] and his team were giving us everything we asked for—everything,” Rachael wrote in her book.

-And at the start of this month, on June 1, full-scale recruitment for a A$20 million reproductive genetic carrier screening study commenced in four of Australia’s states and territories, ahead of a national expansion next year.
+And at the start of 2020, on June 1, full-scale recruitment for a A$20 million reproductive genetic carrier screening study commenced in four of Australia’s states and territories, ahead of a national expansion in 2021.